 - Monitor and respond to all customer feedback: It’s important to respond to both positive and negative reviews to establish trust and transparency.
 Services like BirdEye send automatic new review alerts to your employees so they can solve problems instantly and thank happy customers for their feedback

 - Consistently generate new reviews: Ratings are important, but so is the amount of reviews, how recent they are, and the variety of sites they’re on.
 All of these factors contribute to SEO and your overall online reputation.
-BirdEye makes it easy to automatically get new reviews from your customers on the sites you care about most.
+BirdEye makes it easy to automatically get new reviews from all your customers on the sites you care about most.

 - Competitive benchmarking: Keep tabs on industry and local competitors to identify strengths and weaknesses and discover opportunities to capture market share.
 BirdEye gives businesses the same level of insights into their competitors’ customer feedback that they have for their own.